learn-co-curriculum/dsc-classes-and-instances-lab/README.md

 You will be able to:

-* Define classes
+* Describe a class and how it can be used to create objects
+* Describe an instance object
-* Instantiate instances of classes
+* Create an instance of a class

 ## Defining Classes

 You're about to create your first packages with class definitions!
-You've already seen how to import packages such as NumPy and pandas, and you can organize your own code in a similar manner.
+You've already seen how to import packages such as NumPy and Pandas, and you can organize your own code in a similar manner.
 For example, once you define the ride class in a file ride.py you can then import said code in another notebook or script with `import ride`.

 So without further ado, create three files in this folder: **ride.py**, **driver.py**, and **passenger.py**.
 In each of these, define an accompanying class.
 By convention, you should capitalize the first letter of the names of these classes within the .py file.
 For example, in the ride.py file, define a Ride class.
 For now, the classes need not do anything, just write the keyword `pass` on the first line under each of your class definitions.